-Dish asks FCC to defer Sprint-SoftBank review, Sprint reportedly creates committee to review Dish bidAlex Wagner - Deputy Managing Editor, News Desk
+Dish asks FCC to defer Sprint-SoftBank review, Sprint reportedly creates committee to review Dish bidAlex Wagner - Editorial Director of News and Content

 Earlier this month, Dish Network threw a wrench in SoftBank's plan to acquire a 70 percent stake in Sprint by making its own, higher offer for the Now Network.
 Now Dish has begun fighting to try and increase its odds of having Sprint select its deal over SoftBank's.

 As noted by Bloomberg, Dish has asked the FCC to defer taking any action on the SoftBank-Sprint deal so that Sprint can have time to decide which offer it prefers.
 "Because Dish’s merger proposal is currently before the Sprint board of directors, the question of which transaction the commission ultimately should be deciding is unsettled," Dish said in the paperwork that it submitted to the FCC.

 Later on in its FCC filing, Dish talked up its offer for Sprint and explained why it believes that its bid is better than the one made by SoftBank.
 Not only did Dish point out the premium that its bid comes with ($25.5 billion from Dish versus $20.1 billion from SoftBank), but Dish also said that its offer would be better because it's an American company.
 Dish explained that not only is its bid "better for national security," but that SoftBank also lacks any "existing in-market infrastructure."